States

 // => true

-const unchangedState = lightMachine.transition(nextState, 'UNKNOWN_EVENT');
+const unchangedState = lightMachine.transition(nextState, {

 console.log(unchangedState.changed);